Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 Stocking Stuffers for Baseball Players

 The first category is stocking stuffers for baseball players.
 There happen to be a lot of things that your player will love that are small enough to fit in a stocking!

 Start taking stock of what your player uses during the baseball season and what kinds of things your athlete likes.
 One of the best things about baseball to a kid is how much gear there is for them to wear!

 Also make sure that next season's coach allows all the stuff that you want to buy as gifts.
 Some coaches are party poopers and don't let their players accessorize very much.

-One perfect thing to buy and put in that stocking are batting gloves.
-They are something that every player wants and needs, and they will go through a couple pairs or more a year, so you can't go wrong with batting gloves.
+One perfect thing to buy and put in that stocking is batting gloves.
+They are something that every player wants and needs, and they will go through a couple pairs or more a year.
+So you can't go wrong with batting gloves.
 Even if the ones they have still have some life left, a fresh pair never hurts (and they smell better too!).

 I think this is the best thing to put in the stocking of a baseball player!
 There are a ton of great baseball movies out there, and they make fantastic gifts for the baseball player in your life.

-- Field of Dreams - Fantastic movie, and a great overall movie as well.
+- Field of Dreams: A fantastic baseball movi, and a great overall movie as well.

 These gifts are perfect to get your player excited about that old bat again, which could save you some serious money over buying a new one!

-- New grip for a baseball bat - great gift if your player doesn't need a new bat but wants to give the one they have some fresh life!
+- New grip: A great gift if your player doesn't need a new bat but wants to give the one they have some fresh life!